George-xixi/surreal-estate/README.md

 ```

 ## If I had more time...
-Once I have finished the project, I will reflect here on what more I would do if I had more time.
+- I would add responsive styling, as the web app currently doesn't render properly on mobile.
+- I would write more comprehensive tests.

 ## Thanks